 Passover is very close (only four days away!), and recipes without flour or leavening agents are my absolute priority at this time.
 By the way, if you, my precious readers, wanted to send me any of your Passover recipes, I’d love for you to do that in the comments!

-Today I will reveal you the recipe for my new favorite Pesach treats, these fabulous flourless chocolate cookies.
+Meanwhile, today I will reveal to you the recipe of my new favorite Passover treats, these fabulous flourless chocolate cookies.

-When I prepared them a few nights ago, with the help of my friend Valentina, I very much doubted that the results would be any good (in fact, I had announced that they would probably be a failure), but I certainly changed my mind: especially considering the extremely low number of ingredients, these cookies are really amazing.
+When I prepared them a few nights ago, with the help of my friend Valentina, I very much doubted that the results would be any good (in fact, I had loudly announced that they would probably be a complete failure), but I certainly changed my mind: especially considering the extremely low number of ingredients, and the simplicity of the process, these cookies are nothing short of amazing.

-The original recipe comes from the book Chocolate Epiphany by Francois Payard, and I found it on the Recipe Girl blog, through Pinterest (if you are not on Pinterest yet, or following me, do it now!).
+The original recipe comes from the book Chocolate Epiphany by Francois Payard, and I found it on Pinterest (if you are not on Pinterest yet, or not following me there, jump on board now!).

 - 3 cups powdered sugar

 - Preheat oven to 350° F and line two baking sheets with parchment paper.

 - In a large bowl, whisk together powdered sugar (I know it's a lot, but you need it!) with cocoa powder and salt.3 cups powdered sugar, 2/3 cup unsweetened cocoa powder, 1/4 teaspoon salt